Through The Fibro Fog

 When the temperature starts to rise, cool down with some icy treats including my easy mango sorbet and honeydew popsicles!
 Some fun ideas:

-• scoop of mango sorbet next to a glass dish.
+• ice cream scoop of mango sorbet next to a glass dish of sorbet.

 • peaches and cream popsicles on ice cubes with fresh peaches next to them.